 - Take the (turka) base you prepared earlier and add it to the pan with the lentils, stirring thoroughly so that all those lovely ingredients and spices are completely mixed into your dal.

-- Lower the heat and cover and let simmer for 5 minutes.
+- Lower the heat and cover and allow to simmer for 10 minutes.

 - Before serving add a handful of fresh chopped coriander leaves.
 Serve with a dollop of ghee or butter and fresh roti or naan.